How to draw a fashion croquis.

 1. Start with a straight line.

-Draw a vertical line across your page to represent the spun of your figure from head to toe.
+Draw a vertical line across your page to represent the span of your figure from head to toe.

 2. Divide your figure into equal sections.